Traveling to Costa Rica

-The main species of whale that you will see in Costa Rica are the Humpback Whale, Pseudo Orca Whale, and Pilot Whale.
+The main species of whale that you will see in Costa Rica are the Humpback Whales, Pseudo Orca Whale, and Pilot Whale.
 Northern Hemisphere whales show up like clockwork between December to April.
 This is one of the best times to visit Costa Rica as it is the dry season, the weather is gorgeous almost every day.
 Southern Hemisphere whales travel all the way from the Antarctic to Costa Rica between July and November.
 The best destinations to see them are Marino Ballena National Park and the Osa Peninsula.

 Turtle Nesting in Costa Rica

 Not many people know this but there are several types of sea turtles that come to Costa Rica each year.
 The first one, and possibly the most popular, is the Olive Ridley Sea Turtle.
 The best place to see them is Ostional Beach where thousands of Olive Ridley’s migrate to every year.
 The other species in Costa Rica are Green Sea Turtle, Leatherback Turtle, and Hawksbill Turtle.
 All four species are labeled as endangered and need special protection.
 Other destinations to watch turtles include Tortuguero, National Park Marino Las Baulas, and Corcovado.

 Bird watching in Costa Rica

 Many birders consider the resplendent quetzal the most beautiful bird in Costa Rica.
 Therefore, it is a popular wish to see these magnificent birds while vacationing in Costa Rica.
 November to May is the best time to see them, but some travelers have luck during other months of the year.
 There are several places in Costa Rica where you could spot them but the best places are Monteverde and the San Gerardo de Dota area.

 Surfing in Costa Rica